aymafayez/ING-APP/README.md

  4- DTO                        :- Resposible for all APIs' request and response model

+ Notes :-

- (The idea of the architecture is that every layer can be an external module that can be reused at the same product (Example: B2B applications))
+ - The idea of the architecture is that every layer can be an external module that can be reused at the same product (Example:
+   B2B applications.

- (Every layer should be an external module but I created the layers at the same project in order to make it easier to the reviewer)
+ - Every layer should be an external module but I created the layers at the same project in order to make it easier to the
+  reviewer.

 1- AppLayer